ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 - Private Sector: More efficient, innovative, and cost-effective than traditional government launches

 ---
+### Visualizations
+This project contains two parts: Infographic and Interactive Dashboard

 ### Infographic - credit Nurul Islam
 It contains of three visualizations like